The Carolina Reaper Pepper is the hottest pepper in the world!

 On the Scoville Heat Scale, the Carolina Reaper pepper has an average Scoville Heat Unit (SHU) rating of 1,641,000 with some individual peppers topping out at an incredible 2,200,000 SHU, making it the spiciest pepper in the world!
+This makes these Carolina Reaper flakes the hottest chili flakes in the world!

 To give you an idea of how hot the Carolina Reaper pepper is compared to other common peppers.
 A bell pepper has a SHU of 0 as it has no heat.
 A common jalapeño has a SHU of around 2,500 - 6,000 SHU.
 Whereas habanero peppers range anywhere from 100,000 to 350,000 SHU.

-What do the peppers look like?
+What do Carolina Reaper peppers look like?
 Carolina Reaper Peppers are small to medium-sized peppers with a bright red appearance.
 They commonly feature a tail that resembles the stinger of a wasp.
 The inside flesh is orange to white in color.
 The spiciest part of the pepper is in the inside top portion of the peppers, especially around the seeds.
 When trying a fresh Carolina Reaper it is always best to start with the bottom of the pepper near the tail by trying just a small sliver to get a feeling of just how hot the pepper is.

 Growing Season: Late February - Late November.